 If your air conditioner still uses R-22, here’s what you need to know:

-You may continue to use R-22 in your existing system.
+- You may continue to use R-22 in your existing system.
 There is currently no EPA requirement on servicing or usage of existing R-22 air conditioning units and they may be used indefinitely.
-However, if your system develops a leak or requires service, replacement refrigerant may be necessary.
+However, if your system develops a leak or requires service, replacement refrigerants may be necessary.

-Demand of R-22 will rise and availability of R-22 will become limited and probably scarce.
+- The demand for R-22 will rise and the availability of R-22 will become limited and probably scarce.
 With the ban on production, you cannot purchase R-22 new, so there is no guarantee that R-22 will even be easily available in the near future.

 - If you continue to use R-22 refrigerant, expect the price to increase dramatically.
 The prices have already risen and will continue to go up.
 By 2020, R-22 will most likely become very expensive to purchase.